 A: No. Vaccine and booster documentation uploaded for the 2021-22 academic year will fulfill this requirement.

 Q: Is there a way for me to confirm that the College has my vaccine documentation?

 A: Yes.
 If you have already uploaded your information, you can verify its status through the following instructions.
 Please do not contact health services to verify this information.

-Q: If I was vaccinated at 51 Fulton Street in the Spring of 2021, do I need to upload documentation of my vaccination?
+Q: If I was vaccinated at 51 Fulton Street in the Spring of 2021, do I need to upload documentation of my initial vaccination series?

-A: No. If you were vaccinated at 51 Fulton or at WMC during the COVID-19 vaccine clinics in Spring 2021 AND you swiped your Marist ID before departing the building, your vaccine information was automatically updated in Medicat.
+A: No. If you received your primary vaccine series doses at 51 Fulton or at WMC during the COVID-19 vaccine clinics in Spring 2021 AND you swiped your Marist ID before departing the building, your vaccine information was automatically updated in Medicat.
 If you did not swipe your ID, then you must upload your vaccination documentation in Medicat.

 Q: Can I submit documentation of my NYS Excelsior Pass as proof of COVID-19 vaccine?

 A: No. Excelsior Pass provides secure, digital proof of COVID-19 vaccination or negative test results; but it does not provide details of vaccination date(s) and type, which is required information to be submitted.